CCI-Tools/cate/docs/source/user_manual/um_app.rst

    Preferences Dialog / Proxy Configuration

-*Cate App* is a desktop application and is intended to serve as a graphical user interface (GUI) for the CCI Toolbox.
+*Cate App* is a web application and is intended to serve as a graphical user interface (GUI) for the CCI Toolbox.

 It provides all the Cate CLI and almost all Cate Python API functionality through a interactive and user friendly interface and adds some unique imaging and visual data analysis features.

-The basic idea of Cate Desktop is to allow access all remote CCI data sources and calling all Cate operations through a consistent interface.
+The basic idea of Cate App is to allow access all remote CCI data sources and calling all Cate operations through a consistent interface.
 The results of opening a data source or applying an operations is usually an in-memory dataset representation - this is what Cate calls a *resource*.
 Usually, a resource refers to a (NetCDF/CF) dataset comprising one or more geo-physical variables, but a resource can virtually be of any (Python) data type.

-Cate App can be used locally as well and may be installed from the webinterface by clicking on `Install App` in the upper right corner:
+Cate App can be used locally as well and may be installed from the web interface by clicking on `Install App` in the upper right corner:

 .. _ui_install: